-Interview date: Saturday, 23 July 2022
+Interview date: Sunday, 30 July 2023

-Venue: Online
+Venue: Online\

 The candidate will conduct a simulated first interview with a person acting in the role of a client.
-The exercise will take about 60 minutes and will be recorded for assessment purposes.
+The exercise will take a maximum of 60 minutes and will be recorded for assessment purposes.